Click on the links below to skip to your preferred section.

 6.1.6.2 - Will the non-resident have to collect GST from its customer?

 A second relieving provision is referred to as the “non-resident override rule.”
-This rule generally applies to a supply of personal property or a service in Canada made by a non-resident, and deems it to be made outside Canada and therefore beyond the scope of the GST.
+This rule generally applies to a supply of personal property or a service in Canada made by a non-registered non-resident, and deems it to be made outside Canada and therefore beyond the scope of the GST.
 This provision applies where the non-resident supplier does not carry on business in Canada and is not registered for GST purposes.
 The “non-resident override rule” relieves the non-resident from any obligation to register and charge and collect GST on supplies that otherwise would be considered to be made in Canada.
 However, the Canadian customer may be required to self-assess GST on such supplies, in certain circumstances.
 Effective as of July 1, 2021, the non-resident override rule does not apply to certain non-residents engaged in various e-commerce activities in Canada, who are subject to registration, collection and remittance obligations.

 6.1.6.3 - What if goods are sold by a non-resident, but sourced from and delivered by a resident third party?